j-sheikh/graphite-project/README.md

-**Categorizing data - Excel-to-CSV**
+**Categorizing data - Excel-to-CSV and Transform Data-to-Quantile**

-This step splits up the data of all samples into individual csv. files for each of the particle attributes.
+Split the data of all samples into individual csv. files for each of the particle attributes.
 After this step we have 7 files, each representing one attribute for all samples and there particles.
+After that the distribution quantiles are generated from the attribute data.
+The __main__.py needs just the location of the files and will execute both steps, by calling the scripts read_graphite_data.py in Excel to CSV and transform_data.py in Transform Data to Quantile

 **Upsampling**
 As discussed in Section 3 it is pos-